opentelekomcloud-docs/cloud-container-engine/umn/source/storage_flexvolume/using_sfs_file_systems_as_storage_volumes/kubectl_automatically_creating_an_sfs_volume.rst

       | storage                                 | Storage capacity in the unit of Gi.                                                   |
       +-----------------------------------------+---------------------------------------------------------------------------------------+

 #.
-Run the following command to create the PVC.
+Run the following command to create a PVC:

    **kubectl create -f pvc-sfs-auto-example.yaml**